caraweisman/abSENSE/README.md

 **The method is explained in complete detail in the paper in which it's introduced.
 This is the paper that is referred to in the rest of this README:**

-**Weisman, Caroline M., Andrew W. Murray, and Sean R. Eddy.
-"Many but not all lineage-specific genes can be explained by homology detection failure."
-PLOS Biology (2020). https://doi.org/10.1371/journal.pbio.3000862**
+**Weisman CM, Murray AW, Eddy SR (2020) Many, but not all, lineage-specific genes can be explained by homology detection failure.
+PLoS Biol 18(11): e3000862. https://doi.org/10.1371/journal.pbio.3000862**

 There, it is applied to the specific case of lineage-specific genes, for which homologs appear absent in all species outside of a narrow lineage.
 The method itself is applicable to any case in which a homolog appears absent (e.g. a single species missing a homolog that one might interpret as a gene loss), and likewise, this code is applicable to all such cases.